uvegege/ArraySynthesis.jl/docs/src/guide/formulations.md

 ## Formulation Notes

-[`LP`](@ref "LP") is the default for linear objectives and is often the fastest route for one-dimensional examples.
+[`LP`](@ref "LP") is the default for linear objectives.
 For complex array factors, magnitude constraints are approximated with a polygon controlled by `polygon_faces`.

 [`QP`](@ref "QP") uses the same polygonal magnitude constraints as `LP`, but allows quadratic objectives such as [`MinPower`](@ref "MinPower"), [`MinIntegratedPower`](@ref "MinIntegratedPower"), and [`MinFieldError`](@ref "MinFieldError").